raythree/react-bootstrap-theme-switcher/README.md

   ...
 ```

-You can use the versions provided by the theme switcher from ```node_modules/react-bootstrap-theme-switcher/themes``` or you generate your own files using versions of your choosing.
+You can use the versions provided by the theme switcher from ```node_modules/react-bootstrap-theme-switcher/themes``` or you generate your own files using different versions of JQuery or Bootstrap.
 However, the structure and file naming must exactly match what is provided in the distribution.
 Instructions on downloading/customizing Bootswatch themes can be [found here](https://github.com/thomaspark/bootswatch).

 **NOTE:** If you put them in a directory other than ```/themes``` you can specify the ```themePath``` property of the ```ThemeSwitcher```.